Skip to content

 Create a Custom Action

-5. Name: Say Hello
+3. Name: Say Hello

-7. Event: greeting.say_hello
+4. Event: greeting.say_hello

-8. URL: Your ngrok URL (e.g., https://abc123.ngrok-free.app)
+5. URL: Your ngrok URL

 Create a Webhook

-2. Click "Create Webhook"
+2. Click "New Webhook" and configure:

 4. Event Types: Select file.ready

-5. URL: Your ngrok URL (same as above)
+5. Webhook URL: Your ngrok URL

-Step 5: Set Up Environment Variables
+Set Environment Variables

-Step 6: Run Your Application
+Step 5: Run Your Application

 uvicorn main:app --reload

-Step 7: Test Your Integration
+Step 6: Test Your Integration

-Test the Custom Action
+Test the Custom Action:

-1. Right-click on any asset in Frame.io
+1. Right-click any asset in Frame.io

-2. Look for "Say Hello" in the context menu
+2. Select "Say Hello" from the menu

-Test the Webhook
+Test the Webhook:

 1. Upload a file to Frame.io

-You've successfully built a Frame.io integration that:
+You now have a working Frame.io integration that:

 Next Steps